sunspirit9999/export_to_csv/README.md

-Database : postgres
-Language : golang

-## Use golang code to query data by duration of time from DB then export to '.csv' file
+# Use golang code to query data by duration of time from DB then export to '.csv' file